Valar-Systems/MorningRope/README.md

+## Kits
+You can purchase a hardware kit [here](https://valarsystems.com/products/morningrope) to easily build this yourself.
+You can also purchase the 3D prints if needed.

 ## New Book!!
-I've written a short book to teach you how to program this Trinamic stepper motor.
-It can be found on [Amazon here](https://amzn.to/3VdUWrN)
+I've written a short book to teach you how to program this Trinamic stepper motor from scratch.
+It can be found [here](https://valarsystems.com/products/controlling-trinamic-drivers-pdf)

 # MorningRope: Automated Curtain Opener